distarla/FrontEnd-Project/README.md

 3.1.
 Clients Details

-This page, will use the event Id in the route parameter to access the correct event data and display it on a card.
+This page, will use the event Id in the route parameter to access the correct event data and display it in a card.
 It fetches MockAPI in a different endpoint (https://62c2f855ff594c65676aea91.mockapi.io/api/v1/Events/:id/Clients) for the clients data and displays each client in a different card.
 On the bottom there are three buttons that allow the user to edit the clients details (see 3.2), add a new client (see 3.3) or go back to the calendar.
 If the event doesn't have client's associated, a noticed is showed and only the add client and go back buttons are displayed.
 On both cases, if the user doesn't have permission to edit the data, only the go back button is visible.